Dr Briony Thomas

 - Location: 447 School of Mechanical Engineering

-My current areas of interest are summarised below:
+My primary areas of research are summarised below:

-Design shape and form – My research in the area of design shape and form developed from an interest in the geometry of textile patterns, which has its roots in crystallographic theory.
-Projects have involved tiling theory, paper-folding and exploration of geometric form, in collaboration with colleagues in materials science, mathematics, virology and robotics.
+Design geometry (shape and form, from 2D to 3D) – My research in design shape and form developed from my studies in the geometry of textile patterns, which has its roots in crystallographic theory.
+Projects have involved tiling theory, paper-folding, and exploration of geometric form, in collaboration with colleagues in mathematics, virology and robotics.

 I welcome PhD applications in the areas outlined above.
 Please email me directly with any enquiries.

-- Design and implementation of a FabLab in a marginalised district in Monterrey, Mexico.
-A British Council HE Links project (2019).
+Fab Lab La Campana.
+Design and implementation of a FabLab in a marginalised district in Monterrey, Mexico.
+Supported by the British Council (2019).

-- The Art of Measure: Geometry in Virus Form and Function.
-YCCSA, University of York; Holbeck Charitable Trust; Centre for Chronic Diseases and Disorders, York (Wellcome Trust) (2014-2015).
+The Art of Measure.
+Exploring geometry in virus form and function.
+Supported by the University of York; Centre for Chronic Diseases and Disorders (Wellcome Trust); Holbeck Charitable Trust (2014-2015).